Lung biopsy

 What does the procedure involve?

 A lung biopsy usually takes less than 45 minutes.
-It involves inserting a needle through your chest wall and into your lung.
-Your doctor may use an x-ray, CT or ultrasound scan to help decide exactly where to take the samples from.
+You will be awake throughout the procedure.
+It involves inserting a needle through your chest wall, between your ribs and into your lung.
+Your doctor may use a CT or ultrasound scan to help decide exactly where to take the samples from.
 They will inject local anaesthetic into the area where the needle will be inserted.
 Your doctor will insert the needle between your ribs and into the abnormal area in your lung.

 They will use the needle to take small samples of lung tissue.
 The samples will be examined under a microscope to find out the cause of your problem.